danizen/fastapi-bakeoff/README.md

 ## API

-- /version - tests basic response time
+- `/version` - tests basic response time
+- '/fibanacci/<number>` - tests what happens in asyncio when a tight computation is hit
-- /contacts/ - retrieves a list of contacts.
+- `/contacts/` - retrieves a list of contacts.
 This is carefully controlled so that it is paged, can be filtered by last name, and requires 3 queries per page, always.
-- /contacts/<id> - retrieves one contact - also requires 3 queries per result.
+- `/contacts/<id>` - retrieves one contact - also requires 3 queries per result.
-- /types - returns the contact types.
+- `/type`s - returns the contact types.
 This is a smaller amount of JSON, and so JSON rendering should be less important.
 This is also a single SQL statement rather than involving joining and prefetching of related table data.

 ## Hypothesis